Houston A+ Challenge

-Houston A+ Challenge is a not-for-profit public-private partnership based in Houston, Texas.
+Houston A+ Challenge, now Texas A+ Challenge, is a not-for-profit public-private partnership based in Houston, Texas.

 The organization's mission is to serve "as a catalyst for change in the public schools that educate nine of every ten children in the Houston region, teaming with principals and teachers in targeted schools to ensure that every student is prepared for post-secondary success."

+On September 9, 2022, Houston A+ Challenge merged with CHILDREN AT RISK and has been renamed Texas A+ Challenge.

 History

-Houston A+ Challenge began in January 1997 with the receipt of a five-year, $20 million grant from the Annenberg Foundation's "Challenge to the Nation to Reform Public Schools."
+Texas A+ Challenge began in January 1997 with the receipt of a five-year, $20 million grant from the Annenberg Foundation's "Challenge to the Nation to Reform Public Schools."
 Local funds were raised to match the Annenberg grant one-for-two, resulting in a total of $60 million available over five years.
-After the initial Annenberg grant expired in December 2002, the Annenberg Foundation awarded another $20 million to Houston A+ and the Brown Foundation gave an additional $10 million to continue the work for five more years.
-Coupled with $12 million from the Carnegie Corporation of New York and the Bill and Melinda Gates Foundation, as well as a long list of other donors, Houston A+ has raised more than $100 million, in total.
-In 2005, the Charity Navigator awarded Houston A+ Challenge a 4 star overall rating and they have continually received exceptional ratings for organizational efficiency.
+After the initial Annenberg grant expired in December 2002, the Annenberg Foundation awarded another $20 million to Texas A+ and the Brown Foundation gave an additional $10 million to continue the work for five more years.
+Coupled with $12 million from the Carnegie Corporation of New York and the Bill and Melinda Gates Foundation, as well as a long list of other donors, Texas A+ has raised more than $100 million, in total.
+In 2005, the Charity Navigator awarded Texas A+ Challenge a 4 star overall rating and they have continually received exceptional ratings for organizational efficiency.

 Initiatives

-Through the years, Houston A+ Challenge has been involved in many different initiatives, all aimed at improving academic achievement of students in Houston-area public schools.
+Through the years, Texas A+ Challenge has been involved in many different initiatives, all aimed at improving academic achievement of students in Houston-area public schools.

 Their High Schools initiative was dedicated to reforming Houston's High Schools by assisting in the creation of innovative high schools and a pair of programs directly focused on impacting high school redesign.
 The initiative aims to prepare students for post-secondary school success in college or the workplace in tomorrow's fast-paced, high-tech, global world.
-Houston A+ played an important role in establishing three new Houston-area high schools, all of which are part of Houston Independent School District:
+Texas A+ played an important role in establishing three new Houston-area high schools, all of which are part of Houston Independent School District: